devnull-tools/logspitter/README.md

     $ mvn package

 And deploy it on you server.
-It will expose a REST endpoint that allows to publish a log entry to be forwarded to the log engine.
-The endpoint is:
+It will expose some REST endpoints that allows to publish a log entry to be forwarded to the log engine.
+The endpoint are:

+    POST: logspitter/{level}
-    POST: logspitter/log/{level}
+    POST: logspitter/{level}/{category}

 The query params are:

-- message - the message
+- message - the message (mandatory)
-- category - the category of the message (optional)
 - exceptionClass - the exception to throw (optional)

 ## Logging profiles